 Based on adopted guidelines, provisional moral character determination may be issued by the commission.

 Beginning Jan.
 1, 2008, additional requirement on criminal history must be met by applicants.
-The DPS must be provided a complete, readable set of fingerprints.
+The DPS must be provided with a complete, readable set of fingerprints.
 The prints should be taken at a commission-approved location and must follow the required format by the FBI.
 At present, there are around 82 locations statewide.
 Prints should be taken within six months of the date of inactive license application.
 The fingerprints are used by the DPS and the FBI to verify the criminal history of an applicant.

 An application is rejected because: